DERETU/DSK-UpdatedItems/README.md

 /updatedItems [/ui] (dsk.updatedItems.command): Basic command /ui save (dsk.updatedItems.save): Save an item
-/ui savedTags/savedLore/savedDurability/savedUnbreakable/savedName (dsk.updatedItems.save): Change the preserved values for an item
+/ui savedTags/savedLore/savedDurability/savedUnbreakable/savedName/savedAttributes/savedCustomModelData/savedEnchantments (dsk.updatedItems.save): Change the preserved values for an item
 /ui give (dsk.updatedItems.give): Give an item
-/ui remove (dsk.updatedItems.remove): Remove an item /ui update (dsk.updatedItems.update): Release/Update an item /ui info: Get information on the script
+/ui delete (dsk.updatedItems.remove): Delete an item /ui release (dsk.updatedItems.update): Release an item /ui unrelease (dsk.updatedItems.update): Unrelease an item /ui info: Get information on the script
 /ui reload (dsk.updatedItems.reload): Reload the scripts configuration /ui list (dsk.updatedItems.list): List all items
+/ui group (dsk.updatedItems.group): Commands for the group system
+ - /ui group create: Create a new group
+ - /ui group delete: Delete a group
+ - /ui group add: Add an item to a group
+ - /ui group remove: Remove an item from a group
+ - /ui group clear: Remove all items from a group
+ - /ui group deleteAll (dsk.updatedItems.remove): Delete all items in a group
+ - /ui group list: List items from a group
+ - /ui group listgroups: List all groups
+ - /ui group give: Give all items from a group
+ - /ui group rename: Rename a group
+ - /ui group release (dsk.updatedItems.update): Release all items in a group
+ - /ui group unrelease (dsk.updatedItems.update): Unrelease all items in a group

 # Creating a new item

 To create a new item, simply run "/ui save <id>" while holding the item in hand.
 The id will later be used to change the item.
-Additionally, you should do "/ui update <id>" to make sure that the item gets updated.
+Additionally, you should do "/ui release <id>" to make sure that the item gets updated.
 This is technically not needed, as this item does not have a previous version.

 # Updating an item

 Updating an item is as simple as running "/ui save <id>" while holding the new item.
-However, in order for other players to get their items refreshed, you have to run the command "/ui update <id>", called "releasing".
+However, in order for other players to get their items refreshed, you have to run the command "/ui release <id>", called "releasing".
 This will make it so whenever a player joins, closes their inventory or picks up an item, their inventory will be searched for items that are "out of date".
 These items will then be replaced with their new versions.
+You can also unrelease an item if you don't want items to be replaced anymore using "/ui unrelease <id>".
 For performance reasons, chests and shulker boxes will not be searched by the script.
 It only ensures that the items in a players inventory are up to date and that they can't use an item that isn't up to date.
 I might consider adding an option to enable searching containers in the future.

 # Removing an item

 To remove an item, simply do "/ui remove <id>".
 This will NOT delete the items in the inventory of players.
-This functionality will be added as an option in the future, though I probably would not recommend using it.
+This functionality might be added as an option in the future, though I probably would not recommend using it.
 This is because to make sure the old items don't appear again, you would have to permamently save all deleted items.

 # Giving an item